 The Provost and the CDO have identified the need to increase the diversity of the College's faculty candidate pools.
-To that end, the following new protocols have been established for all search committees:
+To that end, the following protocols have been established for all search committees:

-- 1. The department chair will submit to the CDO a Recruitment Plan Certification Form that supports the College's diversity goals including identifying a diverse search committee.
-This form must be approved by the CDO. - HR routinely places ads in the Chronicle of Higher Education and Inside Higher Ed.

-- Search committees must identify at least 3 additional recruitment/advertising sources to reach the most diverse candidates.
+- 1. The department (or search) chair will submit to the CDO a Recruitment Plan Certification Form that supports the College's diversity goals including identifying a diverse search committee.
+This form must be approved by the CDO. - HR routinely places ads in the Chronicle of Higher Education and Inside Higher Ed. - Search committees must identify at least 3 additional recruitment/advertising sources to reach the most diverse candidates.
 Committees are encouraged to include organizations of diverse faculty within a field (e.g., Association of Black Sociologists; Association for Women in Mathematics).
-Please see "Recruitment" section, below, for additional information. - Committees must consult with Angela Crossman (acrossman@jjay.cuny.edu), Interim Dean of Faculty, who can assist with drafting position announcements (e.g., share sample Personnel Vacancy Notices (PVNs)) and for advice on mounting searches to reach the widest possible pool of candidates. - Once the Recruitment Plan (with search committee) is approved, coordinate a time for the CDO and Dean to provide a charge training and Best Practices in Faculty Searches and Hiring Workshop for the search committee.
-During this training, the search committee will learn about the recruitment process, department staffing status, interview guidelines, and best practices for conducting a successful search. - 3.
-Processing the Applicant Log ("Flow Log") for certification: - Once the search closes, the search committee should review all applicants, and indicate a "disposition code" for each applicant.
-Disposition codes identify which applicants meet (or do not meet) the minimum qualifications and identify which candidates will be invited for an interview. - The search chair will submit to the CDO a complete list of all applicants with their disposition codes. - The CDO will review the flow log to ensure that the applicant pool and the interview pool is sufficiently diverse. - The CDO must notify the search chair that the pool has been certified for diversity before candidates may be contacted for interviews. - Departments should be aware that John Jay places a priority on affirmative action goals. - 4.
-Once a finalist has been selected, submit the Faculty & Staff Selection Form to the CDO.
+Please see the "Recruitment" section, below, for additional information. - Committees can consult with Angela Crossman (acrossman@jjay.cuny.edu), Interim Dean of Faculty, about drafting position announcements (e.g., share sample Personnel Vacancy Notices (PVNs)) and mounting searches to reach the widest possible pool of candidates. - 2.
+Once the Recruitment Plan (with search committee) is approved, coordinate a time for the CDO and Dean to provide a charge training and Best Practices in Faculty Searches and Hiring Workshop for the search committee.
+During this training, the search committee will review the recruitment process, interview guidelines, and best practices for conducting a successful search. - 3.
+Processing the Applicant Log ("Flow Log") for certification: - Once the application deadline passes, the search committee should review all applicants and indicate a "disposition code" for each applicant.
+Disposition codes identify which applicants meet (or do not meet) the minimum and preferred qualifications and identify which candidates they want to invite for interviews. - The search chair submits to the CDO a complete list of all applicants with their disposition codes. - The CDO will review the flow log to ensure that the applicant and interview pools are sufficiently diverse. - The CDO must notify the search chair that the pool has been certified for diversity before candidates may be contacted for interviews. - Departments should be aware that John Jay places a priority on affirmative action goals. - 4.
+Once a finalist has been selected and accepted the position, the chair should submit the Faculty & Staff Selection Form to the CDO.
+(Salary information can be omitted.)
 Applications will be stored in the CUNYfirst system, through which the candidates applied (not kept by the CDO).